 A common mistake small business owners make is confusing profit and cash.
 Do you open your bank account and wonder where your cash has gone?
 Do you feel like you've lost control of your cash on a day to day basis?

-In our post Covid world, it's more important than ever to get to grips with your cash flow and make a sound plan to take control.
+It's more important than ever to get to grips with your cash flow and make a sound plan to take control.